Kapilanalyst/Hello-World/README.md

 # Hello-World
-My first repository in Git Hub
+This is my first repository in Git Hub.
+Learining about Git Hub.